 - Regent’s Park: Climb to the top of the hill for a picnic with a great view of London.

 - Shoreditch: This is the fun, hipster side of town with great food and activities.
 The vendors are always changing, and you never know what you’ll find when you go.

 - Kensington Gardens: Check out these special gardens next to Kensington Palace (where Prince William and Kate Middleton live).

 - South Bank: Walk along the River Thames from Big Ben to Tower Bridge.
 Along the way, you’ll see street performers, food trucks, and beautiful scenery.

 For food lovers

 - Camden Market: Head to Camden Market for shopping and food vendors from all over the world.
 And they all make their food from scratch.
-I highly recommended you visit a couple times!
+I highly recommend you visit a couple of times!

 - Nandos: They have Portuguese chicken, and it’s Ed Sheeran’s favorite place.
 How could you go wrong?

 - Milk Train: They have great ice cream in general, but they also have a kind of ice cream with a cloud of cotton candy around it!

 - Fait Maison Salon de Thé: It’s the cutest breakfast restaurant.
 They have great eggs and a wide variety of gelato flavors.